walkerjbuckle/COVID-CT-Starlight-Saviors/README.md

 # Who are we?
 This project is being done by Interns as part of the [MISI Internship program](https://www.misiacademy.tech/).
 Interns divided into six teams in order to work on the project.
 Team 1 was responsible for the command line Linux app and a PyQt cross-platform GUI app.
 Team 2 was responsible for managing the Git repository, assisting other teams with it, and writing the README.
 Team 3 was responsible for adding datasets for training, making a script for partitioning the datasets and making an API for data loading.
 Team 4 was responsible for making an API for training and researching training options.
 Team 5 was responsible for researching the options for layers and making a new CNN class model.
 Team 6 was responsible for searching for possible models to apply with transfer learning that have not yet been tried, and to train and validate those models.

+# Docs folder
+The docs folder includes a written paper from each team about how they went about addressing their goals and needs, including any issues or mistakes made along the way.
+These documents also include the team members as authors for each team and any references needed.